zeeguu/api/README.md

 # Zeeguu-API [![Build Status](https://travis-ci.org/zeeguu-ecosystem/Zeeguu-API.svg?branch=master)](https://travis-ci.org/zeeguu-ecosystem/Zeeguu-API)

-Zeeguu is an open API that allows tracking and modeling the progress of a learner in a foreign language with the goal of recommending paths to accelerate vocabulary acquisition.
+Zeeguu-API is an open API that allows tracking and modeling the progress of a learner in a foreign language with the goal of recommending paths to accelerate vocabulary acquisition.
 The API is also deployed as the backend for the [zeeguu.org](https://zeeguu.org) website.

 ## Overview